jaysoo/jaysoo.ca/_posts/2015-02-03-flux-architecture.markdown

 As you see, the canonical Flux architecture is only one way of implementing CQRS in a system.
 It also adds a lot of objects into a system, compared with a normal DDD approach.
-Is added bloat worth it?
+Is added overhead worth it?

 ## When should I Flux?